 13. Hangovers are somehow worse now.

 Gone are the days of drinking jungle juice until 3am and then rolling out of bed for a 9am lecture.
 If you go too hard as an adult, be prepared to be out of commission for a couple of days.
 And maybe stock up on some Tums.
+Over-25 hangovers are in their own league.

 14. Watching your paycheck disappear after taxes and bills come out.